dickdavis/dickdavis/README.md

-My name is Dick, and I'm into software development, reading, and watching baseball.
+Hello!
+My name is Dick Davis, and I'm a software engineer specializing in full-stack web development using Ruby on Rails and JavaScript.

 I post occasionally on my [Blog](https://dick.codes).